opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 6. Strip audit logging configuration to essentials only

-If not strictly required by compliance regulations, consider turning off audit logging because it:
+If not strictly required by compliance regulations, consider turning off audit logging leaving it enabled could:
- - incurs a performance penalty
+ - incur a performance penalty
- - consumes a significant amount of disk space
+ - consume a significant amount of disk space
- - complicates a secure setup.
+ - complicate a secure setup.

 If this feature is indeed essential for your cluster, you should configure it to what is really needed by your compliance regulations.